Robert Bradley (psychologist)

 Robert Harold Bradley (born July 14, 1946) is an American psychologist.
-He is a professor in the T. Denny Sanford School of Social & Family Dynamics and the Department of Psychology at Arizona State University (ASU), where he is also director of the Center for Child and Family Success.
+He is professor in the T. Denny Sanford School of Social & Family Dynamics and the Department of Psychology at Arizona State University (ASU), where he is also director of the Center for Child and Family Success.
 Before joining the faculty at ASU in 2009, he was a professor at the University of Arkansas at Little Rock and an adjunct professor at the University of Arkansas for Medical Sciences.
 He is a member of the Society for Research in Child Development and the National Council on Family Relations.